telekom-security/PEBA/README.md

 **Testing PEBA:**

-You can test the application via:
+For testing, you can run the application via:

    	./start.sh

 The webapplication runs on port 9922.
 Running as shown above, PEBA logs errors to `./error.log`.
-However, this is not recommended in a production environment.
+However, running like this is not recommended in a production environment.

 ## **Deploying PEBA:**